 Credit cards are so lucrative, companies are often willing to pay £40-£80 to acquire a new customer: small potatoes compared to their potential profit from debts.
 This money materialises in a variety of ways: heavy advertising spends, introductory 0% offers, and free gifts or inducements to sign up for the card.

-Some cards pay up to 5% cashback on all spending on them.
+If you don't want a freebie and instead want to be rewarded every time you spend, some cards pay up to 5% cashback on all spending on them.
 Pay them off in full each month so you're not charged interest, and you can make serious money.
 See the Cashback Cards guide.